-Clean your coat closet: Guests will need a place to hang coats, hats, and purses.
+Tidy your coat closet: Guests will need a place to hang coats, hats, and purses.
 Make space, or they’ll use your bed for it.

 Brine your turkey: If you’re going to brine your turkey, now’s the time to do it.
-Be sure to keep it refrigerated in the brine!

 Dry out stuffing ingredients: Cornbread, regular bread, whatever you’re using — most stuffing recipes call for dried-out bread.
 Set yours on paper towels on a clean counter.